REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 The `iOS-Release-Alpha` job encompasses the subsequent steps:

-- Checks out the code.
+- Check out the code.
 - Configures Fastlane.
 - Downloads previously built artifacts.
 - Utilizes Fastlane to upload the app build to TestFlight for the UAT environment.